Create and Configure AWS Lambda Functions

 - ${example}

-These snippets focus on specific Lambda function features: Lambda Layers for code sharing, VPC networking and EFS mounts, structured logging and error handling, and IAM execution role configuration.
+These snippets focus on specific Lambda function features: container images and Lambda Layers, VPC networking and EFS mounts, and structured logging and error handling.
 They’re intentionally minimal rather than full serverless applications.

-The examples may reference pre-existing infrastructure such as IAM execution roles (except Example 8 which shows role creation), VPC subnets and security groups, ECR repositories (for container images), and SQS queues or SNS topics (for dead letter configuration).
+The examples may reference pre-existing infrastructure such as IAM execution roles, VPC subnets and security groups, ECR repositories, EFS file systems, CloudWatch Log Groups, and SQS queues or SNS topics for dead letter handling.
 They focus on configuring the function rather than provisioning everything around it.

 To keep things focused, common Lambda patterns are omitted, including: